spraakbanken/sparv-pipeline/docs/user-manual/corpus-configuration.md

 ### User-defined Custom Annotations
 User-defined custom annotations are useful when you want to write your own python annotation function and plug it into Sparv.
 Your annotation function must have one of the sparv decorators (usually `@annotator`) and your annotator must be declared in the `custom_annotations` section of your corpus config.
-Place your python code inside your corpus directory and Sparv will be able to find it.
+Place your python script inside your corpus directory and Sparv will be able to find it.
 There is an example of a user-defined custom annotation in the standard-swe example corpus.
 The code for a simple annotator that converts all tokens to upper case looks like this:

 ```python
 from sparv import Annotation, Output, annotator